 Inventories are carried at the lower of cost or net realizable value on a first-in, first-out basis.
 Inventory includes direct production costs and certain overhead costs such as depreciation, property taxes and utilities associated with producing ethanol and related by-products.
 Inventory is written down for instances when cost exceeds estimated net realizable value; such write-downs are based primarily upon commodity prices as the market value of inventory is often dependent upon changes in commodity prices.
-The Company recorded inventory write-downs of approximately \$0.2 million and \$0.7 million in cost of sales at July 31, 2023 and January 31, 2023, respectively.
+The Company did not record any inventory write-downs at October 31, 2023.
+The Company recorded inventory write-downs of approximately \$0.7 million in cost of sales at January 31, 2023.
 Fluctuations in the write-down of inventory generally relate to the levels and composition of such inventory and changes in commodity prices at a given point in time.